Compare and RecycleSanta hat

 How Long Will My iPhone Be Supported?

-With every new iPhone release it means that there will be at least one older iPhone model that Apple drops support for.
-Now that the iPhone 16 has made its debut, many iPhone users are probably wondering, how long will my iPhone be supported?
-Staying clued up about the support lifecycle of your iPhone is crucial, as it directly impacts your device’s security, performance and of course access to new features.
-In this guide we’ll explore the support timeline for iPhones currently in circulation and discuss which models will soon lose support.
+Every new iPhone release means that there will be at least one older iPhone model that Apple no longer supports.
+With iOS 26 due to be released in mid September 2025, many iPhone users are probably wondering, how long will my iPhone be supported?
+Staying in the loop about the iPhone support cycle is crucial, as it directly impacts your device’s security, performance, and, of course, access to new features.
+In this guide, we’ll explore the support timeline for iPhones currently in circulation and discuss which models will no longer be supported in 2026.

 How Long Does Apple Support iPhones

-We’ve compiled a list of all the iPhones currently in circulation and whether or not they are still supported by Apple.
+We’ve compiled a list of all the iPhones currently in circulation and whether or not they will be supported in 2026.
 Take a look below to see whether you need to start thinking about buying your next iPhone or if you still have a few more years left before you need to sell your iPhone in preparation for an upgrade.

 iPhone Model